Justice for the Undocumented

 JFU members have taken action many times over the 9 years, with undocumented people bravely coming forward and showing their faces in marches, vigils, banner drops, selfies, press conferences and even contributing to parliamentary debates

 We have been part of a long tough campaign and will continue the fight until all undocumented people get a legal status.
 Our campaign has already had its fair share of wins

 We won the right for undocumented people who previously held a work permit to apply for a new one.

 We won a scheme that allowed undocumented people who came as students between 2005 & 2010 to apply for a legal status.
 Over 3,000 people got their status through this scheme.

-JFU is made up of over 1500 undocumented migrants and is growing daily.
-The JFU strategy group meets regularly and with the support of MRCI plans actions and develops campaign strategies.
-We also work hard to share information with undocumented people about their rights and entitlements here in Ireland.
-Right now JFU is campaigning for the government to allow undocumented workers access to the employment permits system.
+JFU is made up of over 1,700 undocumented migrants and is growing daily.
+The JFU strategy group meets regularly and, with the support of MRCI, plans actions and develops campaign strategies.
+We also work hard to share information with other undocumented people about rights and entitlements here in Ireland.
+Right now, JFU is campaigning for a broad and inclusive regularisation scheme to be introduced for Ireland’s undocumented people.